Ethel Bayer-Santos

 Biography

 Dr. Ethel Bayer Santos completed her B.Sc. in Biological Sciences, Ph.D. in Microbiology and Immunology, and postdoctoral fellowships in infectious diseases.
 She is an Assistant Professor in the Department of Molecular Biosciences.
-Her research interests include interbacterial competition, host-microbe interactions, polymorphic toxins and protein evolution.
+Her research interests include interbacterial competition, host-microbe interactions, and protein function and evolution.

 Research

 The EBSlab is focused on (micro)biological conflicts and the weapons used by bacteria to target competitors.
-The group uses Salmonella and a specialized contractile nanoweapon called T6SS to understand how enteric pathogens overcome colonization resistance imposed by members of the microbiota and establish an infection.
-The effectors secreted by the T6SS are polymorphic toxins and comprise a pool of proteins with interesting new biochemical activities, providing opportunities for several interdisciplinary projects encompassing microbiology, cell biology, biochemistry, structural biology and bioinformatic.
+Our group uses Salmonella and a specialized contractile nanoweapon, the Type 6 Secretion System, to understand how enteric pathogens overcome colonization resistance imposed by the microbiota and establish an infection.
+The effectors secreted by the T6SS are polymorphic toxins, forming a pool of constantly evolving proteins with diverse and novel biochemical activities.
+Our research creates opportunities for interdisciplinary projects spanning microbiology, cell biology, biochemistry, structural biology, and bioinformatics.

 Research Areas